Moving with Pets? Use This Checklist!

 While you’re packing…

 To keep your pet from feeling as stressed as you are, do your best to keep your furry (or scaly) friend away from the crazy furor of packing and moving.
-If you know it’s going to get ugly, consider having your pet stay at a kennel or with a friend for a day or two.
+If you know it’s going to get hectic, consider having your pet stay at a kennel or with a friend for a day or two.

 Animals often show stress by shedding, so one way to keep your own stress level down is to get them groomed a week or so before the moving day.
 Give them a thorough brushing or pay to have a professional do a trim.
 You’ll be thankful for it when you don’t have to spend the first week in your new home cleaning up tufts of fur from the new carpets.
-For more information about moving pets, read this article.